rails/rails/guides/source/asset_pipeline.md

 [`Webpacker`](webpacker.html) was the default JavaScript pre-processor and bundler for Rails 5 and 6.
 It has now been retired.
 A successor called [`shakapacker`](https://github.com/shakacode/shakapacker) exists, but is not maintained by the Rails team or project.

 Unlike other libraries in this list `webpacker`/`shakapacker` is completely independent of Sprockets and could process both JavaScript and CSS files.
-Read the [Webpacker guide](https://guides.rubyonrails.org/webpacker.html) to learn more.

 NOTE: Read the [Comparison with Webpacker](https://github.com/rails/jsbundling-rails/blob/main/docs/comparison_with_webpacker.md) document to understand the differences between `jsbundling-rails` and `webpacker`/`shakapacker`.

 ### cssbundling-rails

 [`cssbundling-rails`](https://github.com/rails/cssbundling-rails) allows bundling and processing of your CSS using [Tailwind CSS](https://tailwindcss.com/), [Bootstrap](https://getbootstrap.com/), [Bulma](https://bulma.io/), [PostCSS](https://postcss.org/), or [Dart Sass](https://sass-lang.com/), then delivers the CSS via the asset pipeline.

 It works in a similar way to `jsbundling-rails` so adds the Node.js dependency to your application with `yarn build:css --watch` process to regenerate your stylesheets in development and hooks into `assets:precompile` task in production.

-**What's the difference between Sprockets?** Sprockets on their own is not able to transpile the Sass into CSS, Node.js is required to generate the `.css` files from your `.sass`  files.
+**What's the difference between Sprockets?** Sprockets on its own is not able to transpile the Sass into CSS, Node.js is required to generate the `.css` files from your `.sass`  files.
 Once the `.css` files are generated then `Sprockets` is able to deliver them to your clients.

 NOTE: `cssbundling-rails` relies on Node to process the CSS.
 The `dartsass-rails` and `tailwindcss-rails` gems use standalone versions of Tailwind CSS and Dart Sass, meaning no Node dependency.
 If you are using `importmap-rails` to handle your Javascripts and `dartsass-rails` or `tailwindcss-rails` for CSS you could completely avoid the Node dependency resulting in a less complex solution.